Quantum-Accelerators/quacc/docs/user/executors.md

     8. The queue (`-q`) name, typically something like "regular", "debug", "test", etc. depending on the machine.

-    9. The SLURM constraint (`-c)` flag, if relevant.
+    9. The Slurm constraint (`-c)` flag, if relevant.
 Most HPC machines do not require this, but it is needed at NERSC facilities.

     10. The account to charge for the Slurm jobs.